DanielRMangru/GRUBTamer/README.md

 GRUBTamer is a modern, GUI-based editor for managing and customizing the GRUB2 bootloader.
 Built with Python and GTK4/Libadwaita, it provides a user-friendly interface to configure boot settings, manage boot entries, and customize themes without manually editing configuration files.

+## Why?
+I wanted to edit my GRUB menu and make some customizations to the loading screen.
+This one is Linux based.

 ## Features

 *   **General Settings**: Easily adjust the default boot entry, timeout duration, and menu visibility.